good3228/Money-Tracker/README.md

 2. As a user, I can see my personal profile, and my account statistic
 3. As a user, I can view my expense and income history
 4. As a user, I can type to search the specific expense or income
-5. As a user, I can update any specific expense or income i want
+5. As a user, I can update any specific expense or income I want
-6. As a user, I can delete any specific expense or income i want
+6. As a user, I can delete any specific expense or income I want
 7. As a user, I can see the graph visualize the proportion of my total expense and revenue

 ## technology

 Express
 Mongoose
 React.js
 Javascript
 SCSS
 Bootstrap

 ## Available API